 You have to hold a piece of whole raw almond and compare the color of your candy in the pot with it.
 When it’s the same color, the toffee is done!
 As simple as that.

-Lastly but not least, since candy making is like chemistry, I do not recommend substituting ingredients (except for the type of nuts), or changing the amount of ingredients I shared in the recipe.
+Last but not least, since candy making is like chemistry, I do not recommend substituting ingredients (except for the type of nuts), or changing the portion of ingredients I shared in the recipe.